Clinical Description

 Infancy.
 When Hirschsprung disease has been excluded, malabsorption secondary to gastrointestinal infections can occur in the first two years of life [

 Mäkitie et al 1995].
-The main findings are "celiac syndrome" with diarrhea and failure to thrive.
+The main findings are "celiac syndrome" with diarrhea and poor weight gain.
 Although most intestinal manifestations occur in the first two years of life, they can occur later in childhood.
-Intestinal problems have not been described in AD or MDWH.
+Intestinal issues have not been described in individuals with AD or MDWH.

 Impaired spermatogenesis.
 Because of a defect in cell proliferation, males with CHH have defects in sperm concentration, motility, morphology, and immunology [Mäkitie et al 2001b].
 Testicles are smaller than normal for age and pubertal status; however, serum concentrations of testosterone, inhibin B, and gonadotropins are within the normal range in most individuals.